It is the responsibility for each Captain & team members to understand & abide by the tournament rules listed below:

 - The captain has the choice whether or not to compete in any of the events.

 - The Honor System applies throughout the tournament.

 - No passing of anything between boats during the tournaments.
 This would result in automatic disqualification from that specific tournament event day.

-- Once a boat is checked out, if they touch land for any reason they will be automatically disqualified from that specific tournament event day.
+- After 7am on tournament day, if a boat touches land for any reason they will be automatically disqualified from that specific tournament event day.

-- After inspection but before the shot gun start, a team may receive bait from a bait boat inside John’s Pass.
-Once the shot gun start takes place a team may not meet up with any other boat, including bait boats, or they will be automatically disqualified.
+- Before 7am a team may receive bait from a bait boat.
+After 7am on tournament day a team may not meet up with any other boat, including bait boats, or they will be automatically disqualified.

 - There will be no feeding and/or stuffing of any kingfish with any bait fish, fish and/or any foreign objects (ie ice, weights, etc).
 This will result in immediate disqualification.

 - Any hooks, wire, rigs (terminal tackle) and/or any other foreign objects must be removed from kingfish eligible for competition.

 - The tournament committee reserves the right to place a tournament representative on any team’s boat during competition for the purpose of observation.